Jbleezy/BO1-Reimagined/README.md

 * Players can now dolphin dive again right away after just dolphin diving
 * Players can now move after dolphin diving quicker
 * Dolphin dive startup time decreased
-* Any hintstring that previously showed "Press & hold" or "Press" at the beginning has been changed to show "Hold"
+* Any hintstring that previously showed "Press & hold" or "Press" at the beginning has been changed to only show "Hold"
 * Power hintstrings on classic maps have been changed to show the same hintstring on non classic maps
-* Hintstrings now don't show if the current action isn't available for the player
+* Hintstrings are now invisible while the current action is not available for the player
 * Intermission time decreased from 15 seconds to 10 seconds
 * Maps now auto restart in coop after intermission
 * Maps now auto restart correctly (box gets randomized again)